KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 ![screenshot](images/keycloak_3.png)

 Including this kind of statistics makes it very easy for users to get an overview of the current situation.
-From this visualization we can clearly see that the average login time today is 54.0ms - a tiny increase of 0.1% compared to yesterday.
+From this visualization we can clearly see that the average login time is 54.0ms - a tiny increase of 0.1% during the past hour.

 In order to implement the Stat, we add a visualization with the following PromQL query to our Grafana dashboard: